ManSleen/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+      **Sessions allow a server to store info about a client, this info can be used for all kinds of purposes like keeping a user "logged in" so they don't have to contually login to every page they visit**

 - [ ] What does bcrypt do to help us store passwords in a secure manner.
+      **Bcrypt allows us to "hash" passwords**

 - [ ] What does bcrypt do to slow down attackers?
+      **Bcrypt uses a Key Derivation Function to has the password several times, so time is added to our security algorithm.**

 - [ ] What are the three parts of the JSON Web Token?
+      **A JWT contains a header, a payload and a signature**

 ## Minimum Viable Product